Abhijay-kemkar/Abhijay-kemkar.github.io/projects.md

 ## Experience
 ---

+### **Video Instance Segmentation | Visual Computing Group, Harvard John A. Paulson School Of Engineering And Applied Sciences**

+*September 2020 - Present*

+I am currently wokring as a research intern in Computer Vision under [Prof. Hanspeter Pfister](https://www.seas.harvard.edu/person/hanspeter-pfister) with the [Visual Computing Group, Harvard ](https://vcg.seas.harvard.edu).
+Working on Video Instance Segmentation and Annotation for multi-scene, long-term shots using deep learning to publish a paper in CVPR'21 which presents a new video instance segmentation benchmark dataset, with 200 full-length top popular Youtube videos from 10 major video genres and 500K high-quality instance masks.
+Then, it also proposes the novel Shot-aware Multi-bank Memory (SMM) module to better integrate features from previous frames to support queries for long-term and cross-shot object segmentation.
+The team believe the cross-scene video instance segmentation task will motivate the community to advance in long-term video understanding and real-world video analytic applications.

+---

 ### **Machine Learning for Structural Health Monitoring | CRIS Central Electronics Engineering Research Institute**

 *August 2020 - Present*